 You could also switch it up by trying a different flavor of Island Trollers Albacore Tuna – the alder smoked would be fabulous here, as would jalapeno!

 And, really, I made this with long fettuccine, but it could be made with any shape pasta.

 And remember, if you’re making this recipe with Island Trollers Albacore Tuna, you don’t want to drain off those tasty juices from the can; they’re the juices from the fish itself, not just plain ol’ water or oil.

-Cans of Island Trollers are loaded with Omega 3s.
+Island Trollers has tons of Omega 3s.
 So, it might feel a little weird not to drain the tuna, but don’t do it.

 And find my shop on Amazon for recommendations on cool tools